This article has been reviewed by tax expert Erica Gellerman, CPA.

 Subtract line 5 from line 4 from Section 6.

-Remember you want to fill out the certification forms as soon as you extend an offer to the employee or employees who fall under the defined target groups so they can be certified, confirming that you qualify for the work opportunity tax credit.
-When you file your income taxes for your business, you’ll also fill out Form 5884 and file it with your state.
+Remember, you want to fill out the certification forms as soon as you extend an offer to the employee or employees who fall under the defined target groups so they can be certified, confirming that you qualify for the work opportunity tax credit.
 Keep records of the forms you submit as you would with all other tax filings.

 If you have a small business and are looking to hire, the work opportunity tax credit should be on your radar.
 Not only will you receive a tax break, but you’ll also employ someone from one of the typically underemployed 10 target groups, as defined by the IRS.
 The money you save will be great for your bottom line, but you’ll also be making your business a more diverse and inclusive space—a win-win.